bugurlu/SAYLProject/README.md

 Dear Saylors
-Windows and mac versions are on its own braches.
+windows and mac versions are on its own braches.

+enjoy...